 INCLUSIONS & EXCLUSIONS

-Hotel transfers (if arrival/departure is within 24 hours before/after the tour and early check-in is at our tour accommodation)
+Hotel transfers (if arrival/departure is within 24 hours of the tour and early check-in is at our tour accommodation)

 All accommodation on a one person per double room basis with no single supplement; double/twin sharing prices on request